About www.BrendanGregg.com

 Software suggestions: I'm grateful that people would find the time to email me about a program I've written; whether it is to report a bug, make a suggestion, or simply to say thanks.
 I make a note of useful suggestions and attempt to implement them (I'm not always successful, but I try).
 If these are posted to github repositories, then other people often join and help fix them.

 Software code: Many people have emailed me code to include in my programs, which I've sometimes done (their name will appear in the code), but I often don't.
 I'm grateful that people take the time to do this, however, I must be extremely careful about the code that I use, as many of my programs are run (as root) on critical production servers.
+(Update: this comment dates back to 2006.
+It's now 2025 and almost everyone uses github instead of emailing code, although the concern still exists: many of my programs run as root so we need to be careful.)

 DTrace, Solaris, and illumos: Many years ago Solaris was widely used, and I used to regularly contribute my spare time to the these communities, including answering emails to help people solve random issues.
-These technologies are now sadly obsolete.
+These technologies are now obsolete.
 I'm now focused on Linux and cloud performance and I've been moving older Solaris projects to the crypt for historical interest.
 Solaris is also run by a company that focuses on making money.
-If you think that's a good thing, and maybe it is, then you should understand why I should no longer be expected to give away my time on it for free.
+If you think that's a good thing, and maybe it is, then you should understand why I should no longer be expected to work on it for free.
 I'm also not currently available for paid consulting, so I can't help you with Solaris issues at the moment at all.
 To help your migration to Linux, please see Solaris to Linux Migration 2017.
 Or move to BSD.
 Or even Windows (especially now there's flame graphs in PerfView and eBPF in the kernel).

 Photos: A number of people have emailed to ask for permission to use photos from my website; if you would like to and will acknowledge the photographer (me), you are very welcome to do so.
 I'm glad people enjoy them, and I'm happy to know they are useful somehow.